vyapp/vy/README.md

 One can set break points, remove break points, run the code then see the cursor jumping to the line that is being executed and much more.

-It is possible to open multiple vertical/horizontal areas to edit different files.
-Such a feature makes it possible to edit multiple files in a given tab. vy supports multiple tabs as well.
+It is possible to open multiple vertical/horizontal panes to edit different files.
+Such a feature makes it possible to edit multiple files in a given tab. vy supports multiple tabs as well with a very powerful scheme of keys to switch focus between tabs and panes.

 vy has a very well defined scheme for user plugins.
 One can easily develop a plugin then make vy load it.
 There is a vyrc file written in Python that is very well documented and organized to make it simple to load